By: Rebecca Philipsborn, MD, MPA, FAAP

-For example, choosing to spend time in nature and green spaces is good for a child's physical and mental health.
+For example, choosing to spend time outside in nature and green spaces is good for a child's physical and mental health.
 And adding more green space with trees for shade reduces extreme heat in cities.

 What are greenhouse gases?Carbon dioxide, methane, nitrous oxides, and water vapor are greenhouse gases.
 These gases are a natural part of the earth's atmosphere and trap heat to keep our planet warm.
 But human activities, especially the burning of fossil fuels like gasoline for energy, have released more greenhouse gases.
 A thick blanket of greenhouse gases has formed.
 It has caused the earth's temperature to steadily rise over the past century.

 In the United States, two sources—electricity and transportation—cause the most greenhouse gas emissions.
 The

 greenhouse gases from burning fossil fuels for electricity and transportation collect in the earth's atmosphere.
 The use of fossil fuels for energy also causes pollution on the ground and in our neighborhoods where children breathe.

 Shifting to renewable energy, like solar and wind power, improves air quality.
 This change will help children breathe cleaner and less polluted air and improve children's health now and in the future.

 Cleaner air can improve birth outcomes and children's cardiovascular, respiratory and neurologic health.